 More information / order your copy

 Making mediation work for you offers guidance to parties and legal advisers on how to set up and prepare for a mediation, highlighting the strategies, skills and techniques mediators can employ to achieve the best possible outcome for the parties involved.
-There is detailed coverage of civil, family, workplace and community mediation and information on professional standards, ethics and training.
+The book has detailed coverage of civil, family, workplace and community mediation and information on professional standards, ethics and training.

 If parties are new to mediation and looking for a guide to the process, this eBook has everything they need to know.